 1. Chat With an Online Doctor

-Telemedicine makes it possible to schedule an affordable visit with a licensed medical professional from any internet-connected device.
+Telemedicine allows scheduling an affordable visit with a licensed medical professional from any internet-connected device.
 And speaking directly with an online doctor is the most reliable way to get personalized advice for non-emergent health conditions.

-You can choose your preferred physician for primary care appointments and continue seeing that doctor for all your future visits.
+You can choose your preferred physician for primary care appointments and continue seeing that doctor for future visits.
 If you’re experiencing a medical concern, you can easily schedule a virtual visit with a licensed physician.
-For urgent care concerns, you’ll have an opportunity to speak with a U.S.-based doctor at any time, day or night.
+For urgent care concerns, you can speak with a U.S.-based doctor at any time, day or night.

 When you schedule an online doctor’s appointment, your provider will discuss your health concerns with you in detail.
-Your doctor can diagnose you or refer you to a specialist for more extensive testing or imaging based on your symptoms.
-If you require lab tests, your online doctor can order those for you and provide you with a breakdown of your results.
+Your doctor can diagnose yr refer you to a specialist for more extensive testing or imaging based on your symptoms.
+If you require lab tests, your online doctor can order those for you and provide a breakdown of your results.

 Telehealth doctors can also: